NICTA/t3as-redact/README.md

 ###Run

-To run the webapp from sbt (unresolved OutOfMemoryError - needs to fork a jvm with -Xmx3g):
+To run the webapp from sbt (this and the unit tests need lots of memory, hence the -J-Xmx bit):

-    sbt
+    sbt -J-Xmx3G
     > container:start

 ... or install target/scala-2.11/redact_2.11-0.1.war (as redact.war) in the container of your choice.